globalbrain/sefirot/docs/components/input-addon.md

 ### `:disabled`

 Disable the addon action.
-When this prop is set, no events ets emitted.
+When this prop is set, no events are emitted.

 ```ts
 interface Props {